Farbod-Siahkali/Farbod-Siahkali.github.io/_pages/about.md

 About Me
 ======
-I am currently a Graduate Research Assistant in Prof. Vijay Gupta's Lab at Purdue University, where I investigate the application and analysis of conformal prediction in multi-view cooperative perception, trajectory optimization, and domain adaptation.
+I am Farbod Siahkali, a Ph.D. candidate in Electrical Engineering, specializing in Automatic Control at Purdue University.
+I earned my Bachelor’s degree in Electrical Engineering (Control Engineering Branch) from the University of Tehran.
+Currently, I serve as a Graduate Research Assistant in Prof. Vijay Gupta’s Lab at Purdue, where my research focuses on applying conformal prediction to multi-view cooperative perception, trajectory optimization, and domain adaptation.

-My research interests encompass:

-- Conformal Prediction

-- Control Theory

-- Machine Learning

-- Optimization
+My academic interests center on the convergence of conformal prediction, control theory, machine learning, and optimization.
+For more details on my work, please visit my Google Scholar profile or contact me via email.